bioinfocz/exp_heatmap/README.md

 ## Benchmarks

 All benchmarks were run locally on a macOS 14 / arm64 (Apple M4 Pro) workstation with 14 logical CPUs and 48 GB RAM.
 Python 3.12, zarr 2.x.
 Full benchmark scripts are provided under [`scripts/benchmarks/`](scripts/benchmarks).
-Raw logs, machine specs, and TSV summaries are kept in this repository's manuscript handoff bundle (see `temp_review/hand_off/benchmark_package/`).

 ### Full pipeline on GGVP chr21